 Again if you go through my past posts about Brooke Bennett’s murder you will have to agree that the death penalty was custom-made for a scumbag pedophile like Jacques.

 It’s finally official.
 Federal prosecutors have formally filed that they will be seeking the death penalty for Michael Jacques.

-If your new to the site Jacques, of Vermont, was arrested for the brutal rape and murder of his 12-year-old niece Brooke Bennett.
+If you’re new to the site, Jacques, of Vermont, was arrested for the brutal rape and murder of his 12-year-old niece Brooke Bennett.
 Jacques is also accused of using the internet to try to cover his tracks.
 In one instance he allegedly hacked into Brooke’s MySpace to make it look like she ran away.
 That has allowed Jacques to be tried in federal court instead of Vermont court since Vermont does not have the death penalty.